Rom the Space Knight: Marvel Universe

-Shown in flashback, Rom was originally human in appearance, and belonged to a utopian society on the planet Galador.
+Shown in flashback, Rom was originally human in appearance, and belonged to a utopian society on the planet Galador, where he served as a poet.
 When the planet was threatened by the warlike Dire Wraiths, another technologically advanced race capable of Skrull-like shapeshifting, Galador's ruler, the Prime Director, called for volunteers to be transformed into cyborg warriors called "Spaceknights".
 Volunteers were promised that their "humanity" (the body parts removed to accommodate the armor) would be preserved and restored to them after the danger was over.

 Rom was the first to volunteer, and was transformed into a large, silver humanoid that at first glance appeared to be totally robotic.
 Rom was given Galador's greatest weapon, the Neutralizer, which on one setting could banish the Wraiths into the Limbo dimension forever.
 Inspired by his example, other Galadorians volunteered and eventually one thousand were transformed into Spaceknights—each with his or her own unique armor, powers and code names.
 The Spaceknights succeeded in stopping the Dire Wraith invasion, although Rom decided to follow the remnants of the fleet back to their home planet, Wraithworld (which orbited a black sun).
 The Dire Wraiths panicked, and after a futile counter-attack, abandoned the planet and scattered throughout space.
 Unable to stop Rom, the Dire Wraiths successfully used their sorcery to trick him into allowing their escape.
 Rom now felt responsible for spreading the Dire Wraiths' evil across the universe and swore he would not reclaim his humanity until all Dire Wraiths had been vanquished.
 Fellow Spaceknights, including comrades Starshine and Terminator, adopted the same oath and left Galador.
+Terminator ultimately went insane, killing Starshine and attempting to kill Rom and his human friends, as he thought all had been "contaminated".

 After 200 years in space, Rom arrived on Earth, landing near the fictional town of Clairton in West Virginia, United States.
 Rom befriended a local woman named Brandy Clark, who, after witnessing Rom deal with the Dire Wraiths, began to assist him in his mission.
 Those witnessing Rom's neutralizer could not see the Wraiths being banished to Limbo, leading Rom to be hunted for supposedly killing innocents.